rosario-lang/rosario/README.md

 ## Empowering Safety with Trees!

-Rosario is a strongly typed, blazingly fast and fully safe programming language, helping you to focus into what's important: build and finish fast, safe, and great software.
+Rosario aims to be a strongly typed, blazingly fast and fully safe programming language, helping you to focus into what's important: build and finish fast, safe, and great software.

 ### You should focus on your goals, not on the language's intricacies.